Experts in EPR Waste management

 Find out more under the Resources section of our website.

-On 5 November 2020, the Department of Environment, Forestry and Fisheries (DEFF) published Extended Producer Responsibility (EPR) regulations for the Electronic and Electric (WEEE) sectors.
+On 5 November 2020, the Department of Forestry and Fisheries and the Environment (DFFE) published Extended Producer Responsibility (EPR) regulations for the Electronic and Electric (EEE), Paper and Packaging and Lighting sectors.

 Find out more under the Resources section of our website.